nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </figure>

-In the following sequence diagram, we trace the execution when the user decides to enter the Delete Session command `sdel 1 f/` into FitEgo with the above application state, where the first Session in the Session List is the `enduranceTraining` Session.
+In the following sequence diagram, we trace the execution when the user decides to enter the Delete Session command `sdel 1 f/` into FitEgo with the above application state, where the first session in the Session List is the "enduranceTraining" session.
 For simplicity, we will refer to this command input as `commandText`.

 <figure id="f14" style="width:auto; text-align:center; padding:0.5em; font-style: italic; font-size: smaller;">